Phonon polariton: SNOM and AFM

 The induction of polaritons is very similar to that in Raman experiments, with a few differences.
-With the extremely high special resolution of SNOM, one can induce polaritons very locally in the sample.
+With the extremely high spatial resolution of SNOM, one can induce polaritons very locally in the sample.
 This can be done continuously, producing a continuous wave(CW) of polariton, or with an ultrafast pulse, producing a polariton with a very high temporal footprint.
 In both cases the polaritons are detected by the tip of the AFM, this signal is then used to calculate the energy of the polariton.
 One can also perform these experiments near the edge of the sample.
 This will result in the polaritons being reflected.
-In the case of CW polaritons, standing waves will be created, which will again be detected by the by the AFM tip.
+In the case of CW polaritons, standing waves will be created, which will again be detected by the AFM tip.
 In the case of the polaritons created by the ultrafast laser, no standing wave will be created.
 The wave can still interfere with itself the moment it is reflected of the edge.
 Whether one is observing on the bulk surface or close to an edge, the signal is in temporal form.
 One can Fourier transform this signal, converting the signal into frequency domain, which can used to obtain the dispersion relation.